Kees1958/W3C_annual_most_used_survey_blocklist/README.md

                                                       ADVICED USAGE
 To prevent website breakage enable the uBlockOrigin unbreak list and add the allow lists of EasyList and EasyPrivacy.
 Use my URL
 Tracking parameters filter to remove tracking prarameters from links, when you don't want to use the Russion Adguard tracking parameter list.
 Combine this blocklist with the language specific Easylist blocklist(s) of your country.
-FinalliyI also use Lenny Fox blosck list for youtube.
+Finally I also use Lenny Fox block list for youtube.

 1. https://raw.githubusercontent.com/Kees1958/W3C_annual_most_used_survey_blocklist/master/EU_US%2Bmost_used_ad_and_tracking_networks (EU US most used ads & trackers networks)
 3. https://raw.githubusercontent.com/uBlockOrigin/uAssets/master/filters/unbreak.txt (uBlockOrigin unbreak)